Safety

 stability triangle

 The area on a forklift between its three points of suspension that contains its center of gravity.
-The load must be suspended within the stability triangle in order for the forklift not to tip.
+The combined center of gravity must be within the stability triangle to prevent tipping.

 standard load center measurement

-Half the distance from the edge of a forklift's forks or platform to the center.
-The standard load center measurement of a standard size forklift is 24 inches (0.61 m).
+Half the distance from the edge of a PIT’s forks or platform to the center.
+The standard load center measurement of a commonly used forklift is 24 inches (0.61 m).

 three-point suspension system

 A method of balancing or supporting a device or object at three different locations.
-A forklift has a three-point suspension system.
+Most forklifts have a three-point suspension system.

 track

-The distance between the wheels on the same axle of a powered industrial truck.
+The distance between the wheels on the same axle of a PIT.
 Track helps to determine stability.

 unattended vehicle

-Any powered industrial truck that does not have an operator on board or within proximity.
-There are specific rules governing unattended vehicles, including how they should be secured.
+Any PIT that does not have an operator on board or within 25 feet (7.6 meters).
+Unattended vehicles are governed by a variety of specific rules, including how they should be secured.

 vehicle height